CosmicPegasus07/Skin-Disease-Analyzer/README.md

 # Skin-Disease-Analyzer
-It analyzes for skin diseases.
+It analyzes pictures to detect for skin diseases.